windmill-labs/windmilldocs/docs/core_concepts/2_variables_and_secrets/index.md

----
-id: variables_and_secrets
-title: Variables and Secrets
----

-# Save Variables and Secrets
+# Variables and Secrets

 When writing scripts, you may want to reuse variables, or safely pass secrets to scripts.
 You can do that with **Variables**.
 Windmill has user-defined variables and contextual variables.

-:::caution
+:::info Secrets

 Secrets are encrypted when stored on Windmill.
 From a usage standpoint, secrets are kept safe in three different ways:

-- Secrets can only be accessed by users with the right permissions, as defined by their path.
+- Secrets can only be accessed by **users with the right permissions**, as defined by their path.
 In addition, secrets can be explicitly shared with users or groups.
 A secret in `u/alice/secret` will only be accessible by `alice`, unless explicitly shared.
 A secret in `f/devops/secret` will be accessible by anyone with read access to `f/devops`.
-- Secrets cannot be viewed outside of scripts.
+- Secrets **cannot be viewed outside of scripts**.
 Note that a user could still `print` a secret if they have access to it from a script.
 - Accessing secrets generates `variables.decrypt_secret` event that ends up in the [Audit Logs](https://app.windmill.dev/audit_logs).
-It means that you can audit who accesses secrets.
+It means that **you can audit who accesses secrets**.
 Additionally you can audit results, logs and script code for every script run.

 :::